 Megan Devine, in her book, It's Okay That You Are Not Okay, talks about how our views about grief are entirely negative.
 “Grief is seen as an aberration, a detour from the normal happy life.
 Our medical models call it a disorder.
-We believe that grief is a short term response to a difficult situation, and as such, should be done and over with within a few weeks,” she writes.
+We believe that grief is a short-term response to a difficult situation, and as such, should be done and over with within a few weeks,” she writes.

-What is grief?
-It is an emotion experienced by an individual in the face of loss — loss of something or someone, that was irrecoverable or irreplaceable to the person.
-This is why a person grieves when they have been through a breakup, lost a loved one, lost a pet or been diagnosed with a chronic illness — because reality doesn't match their perceived picture of happiness.
+Grief is an emotion experienced by an individual in the face of loss — of something or someone — that was irrecoverable or irreplaceable to them.
+This is why a person grieves when they have been through a breakup, lost a loved one, lost a pet or been diagnosed with a chronic illness — because reality no longer matches their perceived picture of happiness.

-What are the different stages of grief
+The different stages of grief

-Psychologist Elizabeth Kubler Ross, in her book Death and Dying, talks about her theory of grief and its stages:
+Psychologist Elizabeth Kubler-Ross, in her book Death and Dying, talks about her theory of grief and its stages:

-Denial: The person is unable to accept the situation and may be telling themselves, "I feel fine, there is nothing wrong with me."
+Denial: The person is unable to accept the situation and may be telling themselves that they are fine.

-Anger: In the face of grief, the person is either angry with themselves or with people who are close to them.This is important to note as it can help people around the grieving person look beyond the anger, helping them understand what the grieving person is going through better.
+Anger: In the face of grief, the person is either angry with themselves or with the people they are close to.
+That anger forms a natural part of grief is important to note as it can help people around the grieving person look beyond their anger and have a better understanding of what the grieving person is going through.

 "Every person's experience of grief is different from the other's — and all stages will not be experienced exactly according to theory.
 A lot of this depends on the person's social and cultural environment that they have been exposed to, as well as the resilience they build in themselves to deal with the grief," says Bangalore based psychologist Dr Poorva Ranade.